matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muri.md

 ### Cognitive Load

 This is the "brain overburden" of a system that is too complex, too coupled, or too poorly documented for a single human to hold in their head.
 This high cognitive load is chronic stress.
-We inflict this on people when we force them to:
+Overload occurs when engineers are forced to:

 - Navigate sprawling "big ball of mud" architectures.
 - Constantly shatter their focus with cross-team dependencies and context-switching.